Micah Johnson (baseball): Chicago White Sox

 The Chicago White Sox selected Johnson in the ninth round of the 2012 MLB Draft.
 He started his career in 2012 with the rookie level Great Falls Voyagers.
 He finished the 2012 season hitting .273 in 271 at-bats with, 10 doubles, five triples, four home runs, 25 runs batted in (RBIs), and 19 stolen bases.
-Johnson was promoted to the Kannapolis Intimidators of the Class A South Atlantic League for the start of the 2013 season.
-There, he hit .342 in 304 at-bats with 17 doubles, 11 triples, six home runs, 42 RBIs, and 61 stolen bases.
-Due to his stellar play in the first half of the 2013 season, Johnson was promoted to the Winston-Salem Dash of the Class A-Advanced Carolina League and then the Birmingham Barons of the Class AA Southern League for the final week of the season.
-Johnson finished the 2013 season hitting a combined .312 in 536 at bats, 24 doubles, 15 triples, seven home runs, 58 RBIs, 50 walks, 98 strikeouts and 84 stolen bases.
+Johnson was promoted to the Kannapolis Intimidators of the Single-A South Atlantic League for the start of the 2013 season.
+There, he hit .342 in 304 at-bats with 17 doubles, 11 triples, six home runs, 42 RBI, and 61 stolen bases.
+Due to his stellar play in the first half of the 2013 season, Johnson was promoted to the Winston-Salem Dash of the High-A Carolina League and then the Birmingham Barons of the Double-A Southern League for the final week of the season.
+Johnson finished the 2013 season hitting a combined .312 in 536 at bats, 24 doubles, 15 triples, seven home runs, 58 RBI, 50 walks, 98 strikeouts and 84 stolen bases.

-Johnson began the 2014 season with Birmingham, and was promoted to the Charlotte Knights of the Class AAA International League in May.
+Johnson began the 2014 season with Birmingham, and was promoted to the Charlotte Knights of the Triple-A International League in May.
 His season ended in August due to an injury to his left hamstring.

-Johnson earned a spot on the White Sox 2015 opening day roster, batting ninth and played second base.
+Johnson earned a spot on the White Sox 2015 Opening Day roster, batting ninth and played second base.
 He record his first major league hit, a single, in his second plate appearance.

 Los Angeles Dodgers

 On December 16, 2015, Johnson was traded to the Los Angeles Dodgers (with Frankie Montas and Trayce Thompson) as part of a three team trade that sent Todd Frazier to the White Sox and José Peraza, Brandon Dixon and Scott Schebler to the Cincinnati Reds.
 He was assigned to the Triple-A Oklahoma City Dodgers to begin the season.
 He appeared in seven games in the majors, with one hit in six at-bats and 120 games in Oklahoma City, where he had a .261 batting average.
-The Dodgers designated him for assignment on January 10, 2017.
+Johnson was designated for assignment by the Dodgers on January 10, 2017.